cnourrcier/calorie-counter/readme.md

 - This project is based on the tutorial available on [freeCodeCamp.org](https://www.freecodecamp.org/) as part of the JavaScript Algorithms and Data Structures (Beta) Certificate program.
 All credit for the tutorial content goes to the instructors and contributors at freeCodeCamp.

 ## License
-This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.
+This project is licensed under the BSD-3 License - see the [License](LICENSE) file for details.